pschiffmann/json-flatten-relational/README.md

 A list of matchers that are tested against JSON keys.
 The first matcher is tested against all keys of the root level object or array.
 If the first matcher matches a key and that key contains another object or array, then the second matcher is tested against all keys of that object; and so forth until all matchers have matched.
-When a full match is found, that object is used as the root object from which [columns](#resolvercolumns) are resolved.
+When a full match is found, that object is used as the root object from which `resolver.columns` are resolved.

-There are three types of matchers:
+There are four types of matchers:

 1.  `{ "type": "literal", "key": "xyz" }` matches the object key `"xyz"`.
     Key may also be a number, in which case it matches an array index.
 2.  `{ "type": "index" }` matches any array index.
 3.  `{ "type": "regexp", "pattern": "^\w+$", "flags": "i" }` matches any object key that matches the [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
     Array indexes are also tested against the pattern, after being converted to strings.
+4.  `{type: "**" }` matches zero to unlimited keys regardless of content, making it useful for resolving recursive JSON structures.
+    It must not be the last matcher in a table resolver path, and must not be immediately followed by another `**` matcher.

 All matchers can have a `"captureName"` of type string.
 For each capture name, a new column with that name is added to the output table and filled with the matched keys.

+If a `**` has a capture name, all matched path segments are concatenated and written to the same column.
+The default delimiter is `,`, but can be changed by setting the `captureDelimiter` property on the matcher to another string.

 ### resolver.columns

+A mapping from output table column names to value resolver config for this column.

+### resolver.columns._{column}_.startAtAncestor

+Changes the root object from which `column.path` and `column.self` are resolved.
+Setting it to a non-negative integer walks up the JSON hierarchy that many steps; e.g. setting it to 0 changes the root of the direct parent, setting it to 1 to the grandparent, and so on.
+Setting it to a negative integer walks the JSON hierarchy down from the root; e.g. setting it to -1 changes to the root to the JSON root object, setting it to -2 to the first nested object on the path from root object to the current path, and so on.

+### resolver.columns._{column}_.path

-A mapping from output table column names to JSON property paths where the column value can be found.
+A list of JSON keys where the column value can be found.
-The paths are resolved beginning from the object matched by [path](#resolverpath).
 All path segments are tested for exact matches, wildcard patterns are not supported.

+### resolver.columns._{column}_.self

+If set to `true`, then the root object is encoded as JSON and written to this column.
+If `path` is also set for this column and the path exists in the root object, that value is used instead.
+Useful for debugging.